Starbucks Pumpkin Cream Cold Brew

 America’s biggest coffee-house chain has come up with another way to sell us a seasonal pumpkin drink, and this one is pretty damn good.
 Cold brew coffee is mixed with vanilla syrup and ice, then a pumpkin spice flavored cream is layered on top.
 If it's in a clear glass you'll see the creamy topping slowly sinking to the bottom like a lava lamp, and the color of the drink will change to a light autumn brown.

-To make our own Starbucks pumpkin cream cold brew copycat at home, we start by making the secret pumpkin spice syrup from my Pumpkin Spice Latte recipe posted last year, but this time I’m adding an extra tablespoon of pumpkin.
+To make our own version of this drink at home we start by making the secret pumpkin spice syrup from my Pumpkin Spice Latte recipe posted last year, but this time I’m adding an extra tablespoon of pumpkin.
 You’ll have plenty of this syrup left over to make several more drinks.

 The rest is easy.
 Grab your favorite cold brew coffee and mix it with some vanilla syrup (like this one from Torani).
 The cream topping is made by mixing cream with 2% milk in a blender, just until thick.
 After adding the pumpkin syrup, you pour the topping over your coffee and top it off with pumpkin spice.